ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 Plugins that support embedded documentation (see :ref:`ansible-doc` for the list) should include well-formed doc strings.
 If you inherit from a plugin, you must document the options it takes, either through a documentation fragment or as a copy.
 See :ref:`module_documenting` for more information on correct documentation.
 Thorough documentation is a good idea even if you're developing a plugin for local use.

-In ansible-core 2.14 we added support for documenting filter and test plugins, since they are unique in that you can define multiple of them in one file :ref:`adjacent_yaml_doc`, we had to do some adjustments but now you have two options:
+In ansible-core 2.14 we added support for documenting filter and test plugins.
+You have two options for providing documentation:
-  - define a file per plugin and include the documentation inline.
+  - Define a Python file that includes inline documentation for each plugin.
-  - keep multiple plugins per Python file and create adjacent YAML files per plugin documenting them.
+  - Define a Python file for multiple plugins and create adjacent documentation files in YAML format.

 Developing particular plugin types
 ==================================